paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5b-wildlife-restoration.md

   (D) may accommodate archery or rifle, pistol, or shotgun shooting;

-(3) the term “Secretary” means the Secretary of the Interior;
+(5) the term “Secretary” means the Secretary of the Interior;

-(4) the term “State fish and game department” or “State fish and wildlife department” means any department or division of department of another name, or commission, or official or officials, of a State empowered under its laws to exercise the functions ordinarily exercised by a State fish and game department or State fish and wildlife department.
+(6) the term “State fish and game department” or “State fish and wildlife department” means any department or division of department of another name, or commission, or official or officials, of a State empowered under its laws to exercise the functions ordinarily exercised by a State fish and game department or State fish and wildlife department.

-(5) the term “wildlife” means any species of wild, free-ranging fauna including fish, and also fauna in captive breeding programs the object of which is to reintroduce individuals of a depleted indigenous species into previously occupied range;
+(7) the term “wildlife” means any species of wild, free-ranging fauna including fish, and also fauna in captive breeding programs the object of which is to reintroduce individuals of a depleted indigenous species into previously occupied range;

-(6) the term “wildlife-associated recreation” means projects intended to meet the demand for outdoor activities associated with wildlife including, but not limited to, hunting and fishing, wildlife observation and photography, such projects as construction or restoration of wildlife viewing areas, observation towers, blinds, platforms, land and water trails, water access, field trialing, trail heads, and access for such projects;
+(8) the term “wildlife-associated recreation” means projects intended to meet the demand for outdoor activities associated with wildlife including, but not limited to, hunting and fishing, wildlife observation and photography, such projects as construction or restoration of wildlife viewing areas, observation towers, blinds, platforms, land and water trails, water access, field trialing, trail heads, and access for such projects;

-(7) the term “wildlife conservation and restoration program” means a program developed by a State fish and wildlife department and approved by the Secretary under section 669c(d) 11 See References in Text note below. of this title, the projects that constitute such a program, which may be implemented in whole or part through grants and contracts by a State to other State, Federal, or local agencies (including those that gather, evaluate, and disseminate information on wildlife and their habitats), wildlife conservation organizations, and outdoor recreation and conservation education entities from funds apportioned under this chapter,1 and maintenance of such projects;
+(9) the term “wildlife conservation and restoration program” means a program developed by a State fish and wildlife department and approved by the Secretary under section 669c(d) 11 See References in Text note below. of this title, the projects that constitute such a program, which may be implemented in whole or part through grants and contracts by a State to other State, Federal, or local agencies (including those that gather, evaluate, and disseminate information on wildlife and their habitats), wildlife conservation organizations, and outdoor recreation and conservation education entities from funds apportioned under this chapter,1 and maintenance of such projects;

-(8) the term “wildlife conservation education” means projects, including public outreach, intended to foster responsible natural resource stewardship; and
+(10) the term “wildlife conservation education” means projects, including public outreach, intended to foster responsible natural resource stewardship; and

-(9) the term “wildlife-restoration project” includes the wildlife conservation and restoration program and means the selection, restoration, rehabilitation, and improvement of areas of land or water adaptable as feeding, resting, or breeding places for wildlife, including acquisition of such areas or estates or interests therein as are suitable or capable of being made suitable therefor, and the construction thereon or therein of such works as may be necessary to make them available for such purposes and also including such research into problems of wildlife management as may be necessary to efficient administration affecting wildlife resources, and such preliminary or incidental costs and expenses as may be incurred in and about such projects.
+(11) the term “wildlife-restoration project” includes the wildlife conservation and restoration program and means the selection, restoration, rehabilitation, and improvement of areas of land or water adaptable as feeding, resting, or breeding places for wildlife, including acquisition of such areas or estates or interests therein as are suitable or capable of being made suitable therefor, and the construction thereon or therein of such works as may be necessary to make them available for such purposes and also including such research into problems of wildlife management as may be necessary to efficient administration affecting wildlife resources, and such preliminary or incidental costs and expenses as may be incurred in and about such projects.

 ### Statutory Notes

 #### References in Text
 [Section 669c(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section669c/d&num=0&edition=prelim), referred to in par.
-(7), was in the original “section 304(d)”, and was translated as reading “section 4(d)”, meaning section 4(d) of Act Sept.
+(9), was in the original “section 304(d)”, and was translated as reading “section 4(d)”, meaning section 4(d) of Act Sept.
 2, 1937, ch.
 899, to reflect the probable intent of Congress, because Act Sept.
 2, 1937, ch.
 899, does not contain a section 304(d), and section 4(d) relates to wildlife conservation and restoration programs.
+[Section 669c(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section669c/d&num=0&edition=prelim) was redesignated [section 669c(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section669c/e&num=0&edition=prelim) by Pub.
+L. 116–94, div.
+P, title V, § 501(d)(2)(A), Dec.
+20, 2019, 133 Stat.
+3192.

 This chapter, referred to in par.
-(7), was in the original “this title”, and was translated as reading “this Act”, meaning Act Sept.
+(9), was in the original “this title”, and was translated as reading “this Act”, meaning Act Sept.
 2, 1937, ch.
 899, to reflect the probable intent of Congress, because Act Sept.
 2, 1937, ch.
 899, which enacted this chapter, does not contain titles.

 #### Amendments
 2019—Pars.
-(2) to (9).
+(2) to (11).
 Pub.
+L. 116–94 added pars.
+(2) and (3) and redesignated former pars.
+(2) to (9) as (4) to (11), respectively.

+Pub.
 L. 116–17 added par.
 (2) and redesignated former pars.
 (2) to (8) as (3) to (9), respectively.
+Such pars.
+(2) to (9) were subsequently redesignated (4) to (11) by Pub.
+L. 116–94.

 2000—Pub.
 L. 106–553 inserted section catchline and amended text generally.
 Prior to amendment, text read as follows: “For the purposes of this chapter the term ‘wildlife-restoration project’ shall be construed to mean and include the selection, restoration, rehabilitation, and improvement of areas of land or water adaptable as feeding, resting, or breeding places for wildlife, including acquisition by purchase, condemnation, lease, or gift of such areas or estates or interests therein as are suitable or capable of being made suitable therefor, and the construction thereon or therein of such works as may be necessary to make them available for such purposes and also including such research into problems of wildlife management as may be necessary to efficient administration affecting wildlife resources, and such preliminary or incidental costs and expenses as may be incurred in and about such projects; the term ‘State fish and game department’ shall be construed to mean and include any department or division of department of another name, or commission, or official or officials, of a State empowered under its laws to exercise the functions ordinarily exercised by a State fish and game department.”